 In January 2015, Sustineo was engaged to undertake a scoping study and implement a full impact assessment of ACIAR’s investments in research projects aimed at reducing aflatoxin contamination in peanuts in Indonesia and Australia.
 Sustineo’s impact assessment focused on how outputs were used by regulatory policymakers, research centres, and the peanut industry in Indonesia and Australia, and the ultimate impact this had on aflatoxin risk mitigation.

-Throughout this project, Sustineo has worked in close consultation with ACIAR to ensure the best outcomes for all stakeholders.
+Approach: Throughout the project, Sustineo worked in close consultation with ACIAR.
 The project required an extensive review of academic and government literature regarding aflatoxin and its impacts on health and development.
 Our team extended on this review with a further 22 interviews with ACIAR project participants, including field work in Indonesia.

 The new conceptual framework and qualitative methodology designed by Sustineo was successful in investigating how knowledge generated by ACIAR investment led to sustained change in policy and research.
-This provided ACIAR with a broad range of tools to assess project impact, and provides a new impact assessment methodology that can be used as part of a mixed-methods project assessment.
+This provides ACIAR with a broad range of tools to assess project impact, and provides a new impact assessment methodology that can be used as part of a mixed-methods project assessment.
 The final report was made available online as part of ACIAR’s Impact Assessment Series.